 15086.
-CONSULTATION CONCERNING DRAFT EIR
+CONSULTATION CONCERNING DRAFT EIR Specific Purposes of the Amendment

 This section implements the statutory requirements for consultation with other public agencies and the authority to consult with people who have special expertise concerning the environmental effects of the project.
 (Pub.
 Resources Code, § 21092.4.)